Wednesday, April 30, 2008

 But the $180 million film flopped in America, stalling at a $70 million gross.
 Many believe this is because the audience believed, rightly or wrongly, it was pro-atheism.
 (It also got slammed pretty bad by reviewers.)
 But overseas, where the books are more popular--and religion often less--it's been a big hit that will soon pass $300,000,000.
 It's got a decent chance of a combined worldwide gross of $400,000,000.
 That's blockbuster territory.

-The studio that made it (New Line, though they've since been absorbed by Warner Bros.) are no doubt aware of this.
+The studio that made it (New Line, though they've since been absorbed by Warner Bros.) is no doubt aware of this.
 A while ago I was confident the franchise was dead, but with numbers like these, I wouldn't be surprised if they gave it another shot.

 Monday, April 14, 2008